 Mr Anthony Woodward of Nolidan visited the Kainantu Gold Mine from 12th November to 13th November 2014.
 The project was on care and maintenance.
 The two day visit included a review of drill core and exploration data from the Kainantu project.
-Landslides following heavy overnight rain had blocked access to the mine workings at the time of Mr Woodward's visit.
-Discussions were held with Barrick's Exploration Manager and Mine Manger while on site.
+Landslides following heavy overnight rain had temporarily blocked road access from the mine camp to the mine workings at the time of Mr Woodward's visit.
+Discussions were held with Barrick's Exploration Manager and Mine Manager while on site.